Home » 5 Cockatiel Crest Positions (And What They Mean!)

 If the cockatiel is in a good mood, its crest may be flat against the head but curved at the top.

-A bird will make no secret of the joy in its heart, singing and chirping contentedly.
-You may also find the cockatiel hopping from foot to foot, shaking its tail feathers, and flapping its wings on the spot.
+It’ll make no secret of the joy in its heart, singing and chirping contentedly.
+You may also find the cockatiel hopping from foot to foot, shaking its tail feathers, and flapping its wings.

-Cockatiel crests are plumulaceous feathers, so they’re flexible, and their position can be adjusted at will.
+Cockatiel crests are plumulaceous feathers, so they’re flexible.
+Their position can be adjusted at will.
 They change the position of their crest by contracting muscles.

 Based on unfolding events, you’ll likely find the cockatiel adjusts its crest position throughout the day.